alviur/INRF/readme.md

 # Evidence for the intrinsically nonlinear nature of receptive fields in vision

-This is the repository for the paper: "Evidence for the intrinsically nonlinear nature of receptive fields in vision"
+This is the repository for the artificial neural networks experiments described in "Evidence for the intrinsically nonlinear nature of receptive fields in vision" paper (see citation).

 # Dependencies
 - Python 3.5.2